whoravinder/Papitagram/README.md

 - **Follow the license**: By contributing, you agree that your contributions will be licensed under the same license as this project (**AGPL-3.0-only**).
 - Keep PRs focused: One feature or fix per pull request.
 - Use clear commit messages: `Add:`, `Fix:`, `Update:`, `Docs:` prefixes are encouraged.
-- Respect the project scope: New features should align with the purpose of **Add to PDF**.
+- Respect the project scope: New features should align with the purpose of **Papitagram**.

 ---